feinheit/fh-fablib/README.rst

 - ``branch = "main"``: Branch containing code to be deployed. project.
 - ``domain``: Primary domain of website.
-The database name and cache key prefix are derived from this value, too.
+The database name and cache key prefix are derived from this value.
 - ``host``: SSH connection string (``username@server``)
 - ``remote``: git remote name for the server.
+Only used for fetching.

 Adding or overriding bundled tasks